RARDEN: Design

 The weapon uses a long recoil system of operation, for minimum recoil forces on the mounting and vehicle.
 Spent cases are ejected forwards.
 The weapon was also designed for minimum inboard length, allowing for more space in the turret or a smaller turret.
-Another feature is that no gun gas escapes into the turret.
+Another feature is that no gas from the gun escapes into the turret.

 The cartridge case used is 170 mm in length and is based on the Hispano-Suiza 831-L round.
-Unlike the belt-fed or drum-fed systems on many vehicle weapons, Rarden is loaded manually with three-round clips.
+Unlike the belt-fed or drum-fed systems on many vehicle weapons, Rarden is manually loaded with 3-round clips.
 Each 3-round clip is loaded into the magazine as a unit, similar to the 4-round clips of the Bofors 40 mm gun.
 The magazine can hold two 3-round clips at a time.
 This limits its capacity for automatic fire.
 The Rarden gun does not require an external power source and can remain in action even if the vehicle is disabled, provided that provision is made for manual traverse and elevation of the turret or mount and for sighting the weapon.

 Manufacture

 The RSAF Enfield manufactured the Rarden from the early 1970s.
 However the RSAF was incorporated within the Royal Ordnance Factories in the early 1980s, in the run up to their privatisation, becoming part of Royal Ordnance.
 Royal Ordnance (RO) planned to close Enfield and several other sites after privatisation.
 British Aerospace (BAe) bought Royal Ordnance on 2 April 1987 and the closure of RSAF Enfield was announced on 12 August 1987.
 Most of RO Enfield's work was moved, prior to the closure of the RSAF, to RO Nottingham.
 Manufacture of the RARDEN was carried out at British Manufacture and Research Company BMARC from 1985.
-This company was purchased by BAe in 1992, becoming part of RO Defence; this organisation is now renamed BAE Systems Global Combat Systems Munitions.
+This company was purchased by BAe in 1992, becoming part of RO Defence; this organisation is now renamed BAE Systems GCS International.